 From a legal standpoint, email is generally treated as a private form of communication, much like a phone call or even a handwritten letter; details will vary from country to country, but it’s usually illegal to access, read or post someone else’s messages without permission.
 However, it is important to understand that it is relatively easy for hackers to intercept email.
 Additionally, many companies require their employees to sign an agreement that gives the employer permission to monitor all messages sent or received at corporate email addresses.

-See also What is an incoming mail server?
+See also What is a markup language?

 Another privacy issue is that each electronic message becomes a more or less permanent record of the communication.
 Selecting a message for deletion will remove it from the visible queue in the user’s account, but a person should never assume that the message is really gone; deleted emails are notoriously easy to resurrect.
 Even if the sender uses specialized software to completely erase all traces of the message from their computer, copies of the email will likely still exist at the receiving end, as well as on many of the servers through which it traveled.
 Consequently, it is not wise to send sensitive information by this means without carefully considering the possibility that an external party may obtain it.
 Since emails are automatically time- and date-stamped, these records are often subpoenaed by courts to establish a timeline for a particular chain of events.